Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Spectroscopic analysis

 The disc models had $2$ parameters in common for both the H$\alpha$ and H$\beta$ emission regions: inclination angle $i$ where 0 degrees is face-on and 90 degrees is edge-on, and a local turbulent broadening parameter $\sigma$\ (km/s).
 Three disc parameters were allowed to differ for each of the H$\alpha$ and H$\beta$ emission regions: the emissivity power law index $q$, and the inner and outer dimensionless gravitational radii of the disc $\xi_1$ and $\xi_2$.
 The simple circular disc model did not adequately describe the flat red shoulder of the 2018-2023 spectra, so we enabled a wind component to the model to increase the `boxiness’ of the double-peaked profile \citep{Nguyen2018}.
 The disc wind had $3$ free parameters: the opening angle of the wind $\theta$, the wind optical depth $\tau$, and the optical depth normalisation $t_0$ which affects the strength of the wind \citep{Murray1996,Flohic2012}.
 Finally, we enabled a single spiral arm in the accretion disc with free parameters: amplitude $A_{\rm s}$ (expressed as a contrast ratio relative to the rest of the disc), orientation angle $\phi$ (deg), width $w$ (deg), and pitch angle $\psi$ (deg).
 This was required to describe the flux ratio of the red and blue shoulders being $>$1, as is common amongst disc emitters (e.g. \cite{Storchi2003}).

 The narrow lines were fitted with respect to 5 narrow line flux ratio parameters: [N\,{\sc ii}] $\lambda$6583 /H$\alpha$, [S\,{\sc ii}] $\lambda$6731/H$\alpha$, [O\,{\sc i}] $\lambda$6366/H$\alpha$, [O\,{\sc iii}] $\lambda$5007/H$\beta$; H$\alpha$/H$\beta$.
 The [N\,{\sc ii}], [S\,{\sc ii}], [O\,{\sc i}], and [O\,{\sc iii}] doublet flux ratios were fixed to theoretical values of 2.95, 1.3, 0.33, and 2.88 respectively.
 The narrow lines were described by two component Gaussians of the same central wavelength with 3 free parameters which were common for all narrow lines: the width of the first Gaussian component $\sigma_1$, the width of the second Gaussian component $\sigma_2$, and the flux ratio of the two components $f_1/f_2$.
+A two component Gaussian was chosen because a single Gaussian did not sufficiently describe the peaky line shapes of the [O\,{\sc iii}] narrow lines which are less contaminated by the disk profile.
+The redshift of the lines was fit as a single parameter so that the line centroids could be optimised while being tied to the same redshift.
 The shark fin feature was fitted with a double Gaussian, with each Gaussian having 2 free parameters which are separate for H$\alpha$ and H$\beta$: the width $\sigma_b$ and the rest wavelength offset from the narrow H$\alpha$ or H$\beta$ line central wavelength $\Delta$.
 The optimal amplitudes for the sets of narrow lines and broad lines were obtained by solving the covariance matrix for a given set of narrow line, broad line and disc model components, so they were not fitted as parameters during optimization.

 We first found a reasonable initial fit using the least-squares optimisation implemented in \textsc{Python} using the \textsc{scipy} package.
 We then explored the posteriors using \textsc{emcee} \citep{Foreman2013} with 60 walkers initialized at the best-fit values from the least-squares fit, distributed according to the 1$\sigma$ error found from the least-squares covariance matrix.
 The emcee fitting was run for 5000 iterations with a burn-in time of 4000 iterations.